ElektraInitiative/libelektra/doc/decisions/0_drafts/errors_core.md

 That's why we add an `assert` before the check.
 This will trigger in a debug build, where the internal error can be fixed.
 For release builds, the `assert` won't be there.
-Instead, we return `NULL`, so the caller can do something and doesn't have to deal with the internal bug.
+Instead, we return `NULL`, so we aren't forced to `abort()` the whole process and the caller may even be able to gracefully recover from the internal bug.

+#### Boolean functions

-This overlapping of error and success values has especially positive effects, when we talk about boolean functions:
+The overlapping of error and success values has especially positive effects, when we talk about boolean functions:

 ```c
 // returns 1 if key is "foo", 0 if key is not "foo", and -1 if key == NULL